ptvan/ptvan.github.io/research.md

 I'm currently working as an analyst at [Fred Hutch](http://rglab.org), specializing in high-dimensional flow cytometry and RNASeq.
 I received my PhD at [Carnegie Mellon](https://cmu.edu/bio) where I designed and built a patented fluorescence imager to detect low-abundance proteins.
 Before grad school I worked on gene transcription networks and proteomics at the [Institute for Systems Biology](https://baliga.systemsbiology.net/).

 My greatest strengths are curiosity, adaptability and an exceptionally strong work ethic.
-I chose my previous projects because they have to potential to impact many people.
-They also required me to learn new things and work in diverse groups.
+I like working at the interface of different fields, since it requires me to master new ideas quickly.
+I particularly like biology, data science and engineering.

 # Major projects in reverse chronological order